HL7/dicom-sr/input/pagecontent/background.md

 ### Glossary<a name="glossary"></a>

-The following terms and acronyms are used within the Radiation Dose Summary IG:
+The following terms and acronyms are used within the DICOM SR IG:

 |Term|Definition|
 |-----|-----------------|